On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

-Let us consider which of these three constructions can be reversed.
-Firstly, we note that in the first clause of Construction~\ref{extrconstrorder} it is not necessary to use an optimal hyperplane cover $\Lambda$ of some extremal matrix to obtain an optimal hyperplane cover $\Lambda'$ of another extremal matrix $B$.
+Let us consider which of these constructions can be reversed.
+Note that in the first clause of Construction~\ref{extrconstrorder} it is not necessary to use an optimal hyperplane cover $\Lambda$ of some extremal matrix to obtain an optimal hyperplane cover $\Lambda'$ of another extremal matrix $B$.

-Indeed, consider the following $3$-dimensional matrix of order $5$.
+Indeed, consider the following $3$-dimensional matrix of order $5$:

 The optimal hyperplane cover of $B$ is

 The bold entry of the matrix $B$ is covered by the hyperplane cover $\Lambda'$ with weight $1$.
 Note that the table $\Lambda'$ can be constructed by attaching the bold column to the table